Austin-Fulbright/web-proxy-filter/README.md

 Intended to be used as a web proxy for web browsers to block websites.
 Logs to a SQLite database.

+*RUN All these npm commands from the same directory as app.js.*

 # Running from Console